NYC to terminate Trump contracts after Capitol insurrection

 NEW YORK (AP) — New York City will terminate business contracts with President Donald Trump after last week’s insurrection at the U.S. Capitol, Mayor Bill de Blasio announced Wednesday.

-The Trump Organization is under city contract to operate the two ice rinks and a carousel in Central Park as well as a golf course in the Bronx.
+“I’m here to announce that the city of New York is severing all contracts with the Trump Organization,” de Blasio said in an interview on MSNBC.

-The Trump Organization profits about $17 million a year from those sites, de Blasio said.
+De Blasio said the Trump Organization earns about $17 million a year in profits from its contracts to run two ice skating rinks and a carousel in Central Park as well as a golf course in the Bronx.

-“I’m here to announce that the city of New York is severing all contracts with the Trump Organization,” de Blasio said.
+The city can legally terminate a contract if the leadership of a company is engaged in criminal activity, the Democratic mayor said.
+“Inciting an insurrection — let’s be very clear, let’s say the words again — inciting an insurrection against the United States government clearly constitutes criminal activity,” he said.

 An email seeking comment was sent Wednesday to the Trump Organization.

-It is the latest example of how the Jan.
-6 breach by violent Trump supporters is impacting the Republican president’s business interests.
+The move to end Trump’s business contracts in the city he formerly called home is the latest example of how the Jan.
+6 breach by violent Trump supporters is affecting the Republican president’s business interests.

 The PGA of America voted Sunday to take the PGA Championship away from his New Jersey golf course next year, a move that came after social media platforms disabled Trump’s accounts and Shopify took down online stores affiliated with him.